-The iPhone 14 Plus replaces the mini model in Apple’s lineup, and it’s designed to give iPhone shoppers exactly what they’ve supposedly been waiting for: a big-screen iPhone without the Pro premium.
+The iPhone 14 Plus is designed to give iPhone shoppers exactly what they’ve supposedly been waiting for: a big-screen iPhone without the Pro premium.
 And while it largely succeeds, I can definitely see why someone would still want to spring for an iPhone 14 Pro or iPhone 14 Pro Max.

 iPhone 14 Plus review: Price and release date